Engelbrecht Cave: History

+In July 2024, the City of Mount Gambier started running guided tours of Engelbrecht Cave and providing visitor servicing from the site.

 Present day

-The cave is operated on behalf of the City of Mount Gambier as a show cave by a private operator.
-The facility includes a café, a tour desk, an accessway into the cave system including viewing platforms at the lakes in both passages, toilets and range of open spaces with varying degrees of shelter for picnics and associated activities.
-The operator also offers guided tours of the dry sections of both cave passages.
+The cave is operated by The City of Mount Gambier.
+The facility includes light refreshments, visitor servicing, an accessway into the cave system including viewing platforms at the lakes in both passages, toilets and range of open spaces with varying degrees of shelter for picnics and associated activities.
+The City of Mount Gambier also offers guided tours of the dry sections of both cave passages.

 Access for cave diving is limited as follows: those wishing to dive the eastern passage need to have the CDAA Cave grade while those wishing to dive the western passage need to have the CDAA Advanced Cave grade.